ndabAP/vue-command/README.md

 ### Bar

-It's possible to fully customize the terminal bar using slots.
-Note: If using the bar slot, the property `hide-bar` will be ignored.
+It's possible to fully customize the terminal bar using slots as shown in the following. **Note**: If using the bar slot, the property `hide-bar` will be ignored.

 ```vue
 <template>